enricomarogna/lampkitctl/README.md

   Issues and configures certificates for configured domains.

 * ✅ **List & remove sites**
-  Lists configured sites in a framed, colored output; controlled uninstall (with confirmations and optional DB removal) that never triggers LAMP installation.
+  Lists configured sites in a colorized table; controlled uninstall (with confirmations and optional DB removal) that never triggers LAMP installation.
 Shows a red `No sites found` when no vhosts are present.

 * ✅ **Dry-run mode**
   Simulates actions **without changing** the system.